-North Macedonia: Conversion of TPP Negotino to natural gas plant11.
-September 2020. / SEE Energy News
+North Macedonia: Conversion of TPP Negotino to natural gas plant, SEE Energy News

 TPP Negotino is state-operated and currently provides cold reserve service, although it has not been used lately due to extremely high cost of operation, in excess of 130 euros/MWh of produced electricity.
 The Government of North Macedonia is planning to convert the 210 MW thermal power plant Negotino from fuel oil to natural gas.